duneroadrunner/scpptool/README.md

 The advantage of maximizing the set of code accepted as safe is that it reduces the modifications of pre-existing/legacy code needed to bring it into safety conformance.
 The disadvantage is that it may take programmers (and code modification/generation tools) more time and effort to become familiar with the boundaries between code that will and won't be accepted as safe.
 To some extent, the scalability and debugability arguments in favor of static typing over dynamic typing apply here.

-Currently, scpptool does not use "flow sensitive" criteria to determine whether or not code will be accepted as safe.
-As a result, the set of accepted code may be smaller / more restricted than those of "flow sensitive" analyzers.
+Currently, scpptool does not use "flow (or path) sensitive" criteria to determine whether or not code will be accepted as safe.
+As a result, the set of accepted code may be smaller / more restricted than those of "flow (or path) sensitive" analyzers.
 But perhaps also easier to understand.
 Pre-existing/legacy code is, to some degree, addressed via [autotranslation](https://github.com/duneroadrunner/scpptool#autotranslation).

 With respect to the example given above, scpptool simply doesn't condone null (raw) pointer values at all.
 If null values are desired, the pointer would have to be wrapped in an "optional" container, or a smart pointer that (safely) supports null values would have to be used instead.